ZandBraxton/100-days-of-code/log.md

 **Today's Progress**: Learned about JS factory functions and modules

 **Thoughts:** Extremely confused about all of this, going to watch more tutorials and read more docs on the process because I don't quite get it.
 Have to start the tic-tac-toe project next which will make use of this knowledge as well

+### Day 44: July 31, 2021

+**Today's Progress**: Started tic-tac-toe

+**Thoughts:** After watching the tutorials I'm much less confused on modules and factories.
+However, tic-tac-toe is proving to be very difficult for me and I'm struggling hard.